reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 Google Cloud Platform (GCP)

 ### Recommendation
-I would recommend Google Cloud Platform because the company focuses on Artificial Intelligence and Machine Learning.
-It provides computing resources that can be used for high-performance workloads.
-GCP also has services for Kubernetes and data processing.
-These services can help the company develop and run its AI applications.
+I recommend GCP because the company works with Artificial Intelligence and Machine Learning.
+GCP has services for computing, data processing, and Kubernetes.
+These services can help the company build and run AI applications.

 ### Recommended Services
 - Compute Engine